How to Know If Your Manuscript Is Ready for a Beta Reader

 This is what a writer should be able to do for a beta reader too, when they’re approaching for a reader feedback.
 You should be able to introduce your work because that not only helps beta readers gauge their interest, but also helps them comment on whether the work lands or not.

-This might be the hardest checkpoint, and the most important.
+This might be the hardest checkpoint, yet the most important.
 Beta readers are the truest source of reader opinions you can receive before your story steps into the real world.
 And like every other reader, they’re enthusiastic about honesty.
+Emotional readiness is just as important as craft readiness, because reader-first feedback can feel deeply disorienting if the writer is still emotionally fused with the work.

 Not to mention, a lot of beta reader feedback can be quite subjective—much like the reader reviews your book will receive once published.
 So it’s important to seek opinions from experienced readers who are fans of the genre you write in, because they know the balance between subjective opinions and objective, constructive comments.